Female Orgasm System | Clitoris | Bulb and Root

 Hopefully, by at least laying out the entire system for viewing on one page (as is done with every other body system), both women and those who care for women will facilitate more effective treatments and better sexual health.

 I hope you find the course helpful.
 Feedback is welcome!
 The course will take place over ten weeks.
-The lessons will take place live but will be recorded and transcribed for viewing at the convenience of those who register (much will be password protected, even though free).
+The lessons will take place live but will be recorded and transcribed for viewing at the convenience of those who register (much will be password-protected, even though free).

 Charles Runels, MD